rakki194/ComfyUI_WolfSigmas/README.md

 This node is invaluable for debugging model behavior, understanding what features different layers are learning, and verifying the impact of noise or conditioning at specific points in the UNet architecture.

+> **Important Note:**
+> The need for a "partially denoised" latent when using the Visualize Activation node applies to **all diffusion models**, not just DiT/Chroma/Flux.
+If you input an initial (empty) latent and enable "add noise," the activations you see will correspond to the very first denoising step, where the latent is still mostly random noise.
+These activations are typically very fuzzy and not very informative about the model's learned features.
+For more meaningful visualizations, you should provide a latent that has already undergone some denoising steps (i.e., a partially denoised latent from an intermediate step in your sampler workflow).
+This allows you to inspect how the model processes more structured, image-like latents at later stages of the diffusion process.

 #### Using Visualize Activation with DiT/Chroma/Flux Models

 The `Visualize Activation (🐺)` node can be used to inspect activations in DiT-based models such as Chroma and Flux, but these models require special handling due to their architecture and the way latents and sigmas are managed in multi-step workflows.